rdemel/LV-model/README.md

 ## Installation

-Can clone this repository or download this file as a py file and run it on your computer.
+You canYou can clone this repository or download it as a py file and run it on your computer.